-- 2. Due to the mix of uses proposed, the development would result in an increase in traffic on the surrounding road network into the evenings and at weekends in addition to the AM and PM weekday peaks.
+2. Due to the mix of uses proposed, the development would result in an increase in traffic on the surrounding road network into the evenings and at weekends in addition to the AM and PM weekday peaks.
 This would have an unacceptable impact upon the local road network which is already heavily used.
-For these reasons the proposal is considered to be contrary to policy INF1 of the Joint Core Strategy. - 3.
-The proposed layout of the site results in a predominance of hardstanding and retaining structures which result a poor appearance and do not create an attractive streetscape or strong sense of place which responds to the character of this transitional location.
+For these reasons the proposal is considered to be contrary to policy INF1 of the Joint Core Strategy.

+- 3. The proposed layout of the site results in a predominance of hardstanding and retaining structures which result a poor appearance and do not create an attractive streetscape or strong sense of place which responds to the character of this transitional location.
 The position of buildings including the 'Drive thru' coffee shop and supermarket, close to the edges of the site give the layout a cramped and contrived appearance exacerbated by exterior features such as the 'drive thru' lane and external yards.
 The proposal is therefore harmful to the surrounding area by reason of its visual impact and also fails to create a high quality business environment in this edge of town location.
-For these reasons the proposal is considered to be contrary to policy SD 4 of the Joint Core Strategy and CP7 of the Local Plan. - 1.4 A copy of the decision notice is attached at Appendix 1. - 1.5 A copy of the Officers Report to Committee is attached as Appendix 2.

-Statement Structure

-- 1.6 This Statement sets out the principal elements of the Appellants' case which will be expanded within its Proofs of Evidence (PoE) addressing the reasons for refusal in more detail as well as highlighting the benefits of the proposal. - 1.7 The Appellant contends that the appeal should be determined following an inquiry procedure and this statement has been written on that assumption. - 1.8 In setting out the details of the Appellants' Case, this Statement will provide a brief overview of the appeal proposal, a description of the site and its environs in Section 2.0.
-Further detailed analysis of the site and surrounding area is provided within the supporting application documentation and within the draft Statement of Common Ground (SoCG). - 1.9 This Statement of Case explains the reasons as to why planning permission should be granted. - 1.10 In assessing the planning considerations, the appeal proposal is assessed in the context of Section 38(6) of the Planning and Compulsory Purchase Act 2004 that requires "Where in making any determination under the planning Acts, regard is to be had to the development plan, the determination shall be made in accordance with the Plan unless material considerations indicate otherwise." - 1.11 The Appellants' Case is set out at Section 3.0, having regard to relevant planning policy considerations contained within the adopted Development Plan and National Planning Policy Framework (the Framework), along with other relevant material considerations.
+For these reasons the proposal is considered to be contrary to policy SD 4 of the Joint Core Strategy and CP7 of the Local Plan. - Despite a highway reason for refusal being added, this was later withdrawn by the Council in July 2018. - 1.5.
+A copy of the Officers' report to committee is attached as Appendix 1. - 1.6.
+This statement sets out the principal elements of the appellants' case which will be expanded within its Hearing Statement/Proofs of Evidence (PoE).
+These will address fully those material changes in circumstances which have arisen since the original appeal decision was issued and specific issues upon which the original appeal decision was quashed. - 1.7.
+It has been previously been confirmed to PINs that the appellant and Council are in agreement that this re-determined appeal should be dealt with by Informal Hearing procedure.
+We consider that those outstanding issues can be suitably addressed and considered through this procedure. - 1.8.
+This Statement of Case reaffirms why planning permission should be granted and how this will be expanded upon through future submissions. - 1.9.
+In assessing the planning considerations, the appeal proposal is assessed in the context of Section 38(6) of the Planning and Compulsory Purchase Act 2004, which says: "Where in making any determination under the planning Acts, regard is to be had to the development plan, the determination shall be made in accordance with the Plan unless material considerations indicate otherwise." - 1.10.
+The appellants' case is set out at Section 5.0, having regard to relevant planning policy considerations contained within the adopted Development Plan and National Planning Policy Framework (the Framework), along with other relevant material considerations.
+Those material considerations include those changes that have arisen since the original appeal decision was issued.

-2.0 Site and Surrounding Area
+2. SITE AND SURROUNDING AREA

 2.1.
-A description of the site and surrounding area is contained in the accompanying draft SoCG and submitted Planning Statement.
+A description of the site and surrounding area is contained in the accompanying draft SOCG and originally submitted Planning Statement.